-Seniority employees will be paid vacation pay at their straight time regular hourly rate, including shift premium but excluding overtime premium, for eight (8) or ten (10) hours per day based on shift hours provided they meet the eligibility requirements set forth in section 1.
+Seniority Team Members will be paid vacation pay at their straight time regular hourly rate, including shift premium but excluding overtime premium, for eight (8) or ten (10) hours per day based on shift hours provided they meet the eligibility requirements set forth in section 1.

-If an employee is hired after October 31 in any given year, upon completion of their sixty (60) day probationary period they will be paid out any earned vacation as of December 31 of that given year in their subsequent pay period.
+If the Team Member is hired after October 31 in any given year, upon completion of their sixty (60) day probationary period they will be paid out any earned vacation as of December 31 of that given year in their subsequent pay period.

-Example: Employee hired on November 15, probationary period would end on January 14, at that time the employee will be paid out sixteen (16) vacation hours per the chart listed in Section 2c on their following pay check.
+Example: Team Member hired on November 15, probationary period would end on January 14, at that time the Team Member will be paid out sixteen (16) vacation hours per the chart listed in Section 2c on their following pay check.

-Any employee that quits or is terminated or placed on indefinite layoff, dies or retires, will receive any earned-unused vacation pay on a pro-rated basis consistent with the chart listed in Section 2c.
+Any Team Member that quits or is terminated or placed on indefinite layoff, dies or retires, will receive any earned-unused vacation pay on a pro-rated basis consistent with the chart listed in Section 2c.

-Seniority employees will be eligible for payout of all unused vacation hours.
-The Company will pay seniority employees for their unused vacation by the last pay-period before the December/January shutdown.
-Employees will not be able to carry over, to the next year, any unused vacation hours.
+Seniority Team Members will be eligible for payout of all unused vacation hours.
+The Company will pay seniority Team Members for their unused vacation by the last pay-period before the December/January shutdown.
+Team Members will not be able to carry over, to the next year, any unused vacation hours.